Eisa Davis

 Eisa Davis (born May 5, 1971) is an American playwright, actress and singer-songwriter.
-She is most commonly known for her work as a playwright, writing shows such as Bulrusher and Angela's Mixtape as well as through her acting work, wherein she won an Obie Award for Sustained Excellence in Performance.
+She is known for her work as the co-creator of the Warriors concept album with Lin-Manuel Miranda.
+Her previous works include the plays Bulrusher and Angela's Mixtape.
+For her stage acting in New York, she won an Obie Award for Sustained Excellence in Performance.
 She resides in Brooklyn.

 Early life and education

-Davis spent her childhood in San Francisco, California.
-As a child, she spent her time attending dance classes and learning the piano.
+Davis was born and spent her childhood in Berkeley, California.
+As a child, she attended dance classes and studied voice and classical piano at the Young Musicians Program at UC Berkeley.
 She is the niece of political activist Angela Davis.
-After graduating from Berkeley High School, she earned a bachelor's degree from Harvard University and a Master of Fine Arts from the Actors Studio, where she double majored in playwriting and acting.
+A Davis’ autobiographical play Angela’s Mixtape tells the story of her upbringing in the Bay Area and the impact of her family’s politics on her childhood.
+After graduating from Berkeley High School, she earned a bachelor's degree from Harvard University.
+Davis earned her Master of Fine Arts from the Actors Studio at the New School for Social Research, where she double majored in playwriting and acting.
 Her dance skills are notable as well, with the dean of her program saying she could have been admitted to Alvin Ailey.